Kyla Ross - Gymnastics - Arkansas Razorbacks

 Olympic gold medalist and five-time NCAA champion Kyla Ross was promoted to assistant coach of the Gymbacks for the 2023 season and has kept the Hogs on historic pace since her arrival.

-Ross has primarily coached the Gymbacks on beam since she joined the staff in 2021, and has helped Arkansas post new program records on the event in both of her seasons.
-The team’s latest high of 49.525 came on Feb.
+Ross helped Arkansas post then-program records on beam in each of her first two seasons, 2022 and 2023.
+The latest high of 49.525 came on Feb.
 24, 2023, five-tenths greater than the best of 49.475 set in 2022.
 The Hogs went 49+ in 10 of 12 meets on beam in 2023, and had 18 scores of 9.9 or better, with five career highs.

-Graduate transfer Norah Flatley earned an individual NCAA Championships berth after she posted a 9.950 at regionals, the highest mark ever by a Gymback on beam in regional competition.
+Graduate transfer Norah Flatley earned an individual NCAA Championships berth in 2023 after she posted a 9.950 at regionals, the highest mark ever by a Gymback on beam in regional competition.
 Ross’ guidance at NCAA Championships helped push Flatley to a 9.9375, good for All-American honors and a spot in the Arkansas record book as the best-ever individual beam qualifier score and third-highest ever in Arkansas NCAAs history.

 Ross initially joined the staff as a volunteer assistant and immediately made a lasting impact on the program, as she led the team to a then-program high of 49.475 on beam against Florida on Jan.
 28. Beam was Arkansas’ best event for much of the season, with a final ranking of 16th and placement as high as 8th throughout the regular season.
 The Hogs earned at least a share of the beam title six times over 13 meets.